 46 Green Lanes, London N4 1AG | Google Maps

 The guys working here made their best to spoil the reputation of their restaurant by being smug and rude.
 Now they even opened four places back to back, each catering different food, making it rather confusing.
 Make sure you enter the one with a wooden-fired oven to get a lahmacun or a pide, the typical turkish pizza.
 They lost all their peculiarity swapping the quirky low chairs in carved wood with bland modern furniture but their baked products are unmatched.

 Its large dining room, polished yet informal, makes Gökyüzü ideal for a group meal or a dinner date.
 During one of those not-quite-romantic dinners, me and my mate celebrated my departure from Green Lanes with a mix grill for two: a mountain of rice and cous-cous covered in layers of meat, every kind of meat they offer is there.
 Despite being famously voracious we struggled to finish it, despite what’s written on the menu it’s better shared in 3-4 people.

 Grand Parade, 69 Green Lanes, Haringey, London N4 1DU | Google Maps

 Phone: 020 8809 2777

 I will never, ever remember how to spell the name of this restaurant.
-This, and the obnoxious colours used for the shop sign contributed to the fact that this is the restaurant I visited in the area.
-After my first dinner here I made up the lost time coming back at every chance.
-There’s always a queue outside, which is a good sign of quality, so come early or armed with patience, it’s really worth it.
+This, and the uninviting the shop sign contributed to the fact that this was the last restaurant I visited in the area.
+But after my first dinner here I made up the lost time coming back at every chance.
+Now they opened another larger flashier restaurant but this one is still the best, as confirmed by the locals crowding it.